s3kamble/Blog-Rendering-React/README.md

 # Installation

-1. Open a new termainal window,navigate to the folder where you want the froent-end apllication sub-folder to be created
+1. Open a new termainal window,navigate to the folder where you want the front-end apllication sub-folder to be created

 2. Type the following command:
 ```sh